daleyu/dotfiles/README.md

 Terminal used for work.
 I just use ohmyzsh and then a really minimal setup.
 I am not bothered to go beyond that.

 ## Zoxide
 first `brew install zoxide`
-import autojump files with `zoxide import --from=autojump "$HOME/Library/autojump/autojump.txt"`
+import autojump files with `zoxide import --from=autojump "$HOME/Library/autojump/autojump.txt"` I replace cd with z because it fits and works for all my use cases.
+Fish also has a nice command autocompleter which will show the whole command you ran even if aliased.

 ## Setting up Yazi file manager